 At your appointment, we will brief you on the latest information on tinnitus including treatment and management procedures, and potential advantages and limitations.

-Many management procedures are not intended to cure tinnitus but are designed to help you cope with the condition and develop strategies to best adapt.
+These management procedures are not intended to cure tinnitus but are designed to help you cope with the condition and develop strategies to best adapt.
 The success of any management plan depends on your active participation.

 Please be aware that insurance does not cover the cost of tinnitus counseling and management, but may cover associated tests, such as hearing tests and tinnitus matching.
 The fee for the initial session is about $300.
 Follow-up counseling ranges from $100 to $200 per visit.